 - Training Design for the Endurance Events

 The online TFTC course consists of 17 units, each is comprised of a video presentation.
 The video presentations present material in a well organized fashion, and are enhanced with pertinent, animated video created specifically for this course that illustrate ley positions and movements in technical events.
-Also available to you is a Lesson Discussion page, where you can ask questions of the instructor and view communications between the instructor and other students.
-Private access to the instructor is available as well.
+Private access to the instructor is available via email.
 You move through the course at your own pace, and the test is available for you to take whenever you feel ready.
 There is a 30 day timeframe for completion of the course.

 The TFTC is the only program that provides a genuine certification for successful completion of its broad based curriculum.
 The certification is granted for completing coursework and an online examination within 30 days of purchasing the course.
 The TFTC, along with the Program Management Certification , comprise the Track and Field Coaching Certification program.